 Use Keywords Wisely

 Given the needed time and effort, if you continuously add fresh content around a certain topic, you will meet your blog at the first organic results, soon enough.
-In some cases, we have found our client’s blogs to hit Google first page [organic results section] within 60 days.
+In some cases, we have found our client’s blogs to hit Google’s first page [organic results section] within 60 days.

 For advanced bloggers, the use of SEO best practices is their second nature.
-They use the most important keywords for each post, within the photo description, alt text, meta description, social media ready to use description and (if they use) into Adwords.
+They use the most important keywords for each post, within the photo description, alt text, meta description, social media ready-to-use description, and (if they use) into Adwords.

 It is very important to use all the offered Headings to the proper position of your blog’s structure.
 Number 1 Headings is the main topic of your content.
 Number 2 Headings are related and supportive to the main topic Keywords or Phrases.
 Number 3 Headings may and can help search machines to clarify the depth of the given topic.
 Number 4+5 Headings exist to please and provide an enjoyable and organized UX.
 To keep the blog post tidy.